Registration: 8:00 - 8:30 am

 Professionals and Contractors in Green Construction

 M. George, A. Klein

 General scope of duty

 Duties on LEED projects

 Understanding competitive bidding requirements

 6.5 AIA HSW Learning Units

 Non-Credit Continuing Ed.

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects in all states, except Florida architects.
+This seminar is open to the public and offers 6.5 PDHs to engineers and 6.5 HSW continuing education hours to architects in Kentucky.
 Educators and courses are not subject to preapproval in Kentucky.